 When symptoms appear depends on the type of diabetes in question.
-It’s important to discuss your risk factors with a healthcare provider and ask if getting tested is right for you.
+Because of their tricky nature, it’s important to discuss your risk factors with a healthcare provider and ask if getting tested is right for you.

-“A simple blood sugar test can determine whether or not you have diabetes,” says Wiseman.
+“A simple blood sugar test can determine whether or not you have diabetes,” says Dr. Cotton.
 “If you do, your provider can work with you to create a treatment plan and suggest positive lifestyle changes to help protect your long-term health.”